finbourne/luminesce-sdk-java/sdk/docs/SqlDesignApi.md

 > List&lt;ScalarParameter&gt; putSqlToExtractScalarParameters(body)

-[EXPERIMENTAL] PutSqlToExtractScalarParameters: Extracts scalar parameter information from SQL
+[EXPERIMENTAL] PutSqlToExtractScalarParameters: Extract scalar parameter information from SQL

 Extracts information about all the scalar parameters defined in the given SQL statement  &gt; This method is generally only intended for IDE generation purposes.  &gt; It is largely internal to the Finbourne web user interfaces and subject to change without notice.